oktadev/okta-blog/_source/_posts/2021-10-29-k8s-to-the-cloud-aws.md

 docker run --env-file .env -p 3000:3000 okta-k8-app
 ```

-From your terminal’s output, you can see the logs, indicating that the application is running on port 3000.
+From your terminal's output, you can see the logs, indicating that the application is running on port 3000.

 {% img blog/k8s-to-the-cloud-aws/1.png alt:"Running Simple Node.js application on port 3000" width:"600" %}{: .center-image }